MethanePowered/MethaneKit/Apps/Tutorials/01-HelloTriangle/README.md

 };
 ```

-Application class `HelloTriangleApp` keeps frame independent resources in class members: render state `m_sp_render_state` and
+Application class `HelloTriangleApp` keeps frame independent resources in class members: render state `m_render_state_ptr` and
-set of vertex buffers used for triangle rendering `m_sp_vertex_buffer_set` - they are initialized in `HelloTriangleApp::Init` method.
+set of vertex buffers used for triangle rendering `m_vertex_buffer_set_ptr` - they are initialized in `HelloTriangleApp::Init` method.
 Vertex buffer is created with `Buffer::CreateVertexBuffer(...)` factory and filled with vertex data using `Buffer::SetData(...)`
 function via `Resource::SubResource` representing initialization data chunk.